 - Using hand tools is more energy efficient than equipment powered and operated by electricity or gas.
 Replace weed whackers with clippers, and leaf blowers with rakes can save you some pennies on your energy bills.

 - Using energy-efficient lamps inside your home can conserve energy consumption, this strategy is applicable too for your outdoor lighting.
 Use flood lamps that are using compact fluorescent as they are designed for outdoor use and can stand bad weather.
 Use energy-efficient lights as much as possible in your pathway, garden, balcony, and front gates.

 - Use Photocells to turn off the outdoor light during the daytime and a motion sensor to turn it on when movement is detected.
 Control options can help you save some money on your energy bills.
 It can use for security purposes as well.

 Planting a shade tree can definitely improve the temperature.
 It reduces the energy needed to cool the place by blocking the sunlight from entering.
 It gives fresh and cold air, which is good for your comfort.
 Planting helps the community to “Go Green” as well.

 Walking and riding a bicycle as an alternative mode of transportation is better for your health and good for our environment.
 Instead of burning fuel to make a short drive for the sake of “convenience”.

 Switch your energy plan

 In terms of energy savings, your energy plan charges and rates have a huge impact on what you pay.
-Even if you conserve energy inside and outside your home if you are paying high charges you cannot feel the reduced amount on your bills.
-To compare competitive energy plans available on your area, visit Econnex.
+Even if you conserve energy inside and outside your home, if you are paying high charges you cannot feel the reduced amount on your bills.
+To compare competitive energy plans available in your area, visit Econnex.